 We also conduct testing with users who have a variety of different types of disability to ensure the website is optimised for use with assistive technologies.

 In addition, we work with the Digital Accessibility Centre (DAC) who audited the site against WCAG 2.0 in January 2020.
 As a result of the audit we achieved DAC Accessible AA accreditation[Opens in a new window]

 Recently, we have commissioned The Digital Accessibility Centre to carry out technical compliance audit to gain WCAG 2.1 AA level accreditation.

 Engagement with accessibility services

-We have also taken part in various initiatives and audits, e.g. The ASPIRE project and The e-book accessibility audit, joint projects between several UK Higher Education Institution (HEI) disability and library services, Jisc and representatives from the book supply industry.
+- The e-book accessibility audit [Opens in a new window], which is a joint project between several UK Higher Education Institution (HEI) disability and library services, Jisc and representatives from the book supply industry.
 The audit supports an inclusive approach by seeking to introduce a benchmark for accessibility in e-book platforms.
 The focus is on key areas of practical user experience to measure basic accessibility functionality and guide targeted platform improvement.

 - The ASPIRE project [Opens in a new window] which aims to standardise accessibility statements so that readers know the benefits they can exploit or the barriers they need to work around when accessing texts in digital format.
 Cambridge Core won a gold ASPIRE badge in January 2020.
 You can read more about our involvement with ASPIRE here [Opens in a new window].